How to use Next.js as a backend for your frontend

 More examples

-See more examples on using Router Handlers and the middleware
+See more examples on using Router Handlers and the proxy API references.

-These examples include, working with Cookies, Headers, Streaming, Middleware negative matching, and other useful code snippets.
+These examples include, working with Cookies, Headers, Streaming, Proxy negative matching, and other useful code snippets.

 Caveats